 While you won’t get super-advanced features, that shouldn’t stop you from creating professional dashboards.
 Plus, it’s very easy to share your dashboards and collaborate with others.

-Data Studio is cloud-based.
+Looker Studio is cloud-based.
 It’s accessible as long as you have a browser and internet connection.
 The reports you create are saved automatically into Google Drive, so they’re available anytime and anywhere.
 No worries about losing the files.

-How to use Google Data Studio
+How to use Looker Studio

 1 – The left menu gives you a quick way to: